1redpandauria618/1redpandauria618/README.md

 ---

-### Featured Production Work
-I build sleek, responsive, and professional web platforms.
-Check out my latest work:
-*   **[Parlour Gardens](https://parlourgardens.nablabcn.com)** - A custom-built website showcasing architectural and landscape designs for an international Architecture event.

----

 ### ◇ Hire Me ◇ Get In Touch ◇
-*   **Need a website?** I accept freelance contracts and commissions for custom web builds!
+*   **Need a website?** I accept freelance contracts and commissions for custom web builds.
 All websites are made from scratch and modified progressively upon request.
 *   **Questions?** Reach out directly via GitHub.